LeeSimon77/The-Wheat-Sea/Characters/Lee.md

 What would make you stop wandering?
 Finding a place I wanted to be permanently, and being able to bring the family who wants to join me there.
 A place busy enough that I can tell my stories, but peaceful enough that I don't need to watch out for my younger cousins.

+Name 1 person or place that you actively try to return to: there's a port city somewhere that is a big trading hub and has people from all over, and I really liked the energy, the stories from different places, and not being stared at as much.
+There's also a wizard's college there and I enjoyed teasing all the puffed up nerds

-Name 1 person or place that you actively try to return to Name 1 place that you refuse to go back to, why?
+Name 1 place that you refuse to go back to, why?
+I don't go back to the area along the border where my village was.
+Seeing the burnt out remains of my village and others makes me incredibly angry and sad.

-Name 1 olace that you can never go back to.
-I definitely seduced some noble in some town and stole like a history book from them or something, something predating the empire.
+Name 1 place that you can never go back to.
+I definitely sedued some noble in some town and stole like a history book from them or something, something predating the empire.
 It was already contraband so they can't really put out wanted posters for me, but if I go to that town and encounter people who work for them I Will Be Grabbed